2008 was a big year.

 • Over $100,000 accrued income from his site alone.

-• $2,000 in monthly recurring revenue from a brand new side-business.
+• $2,000 in monthly recurring revenue from a brand-new side business.

 Like most great journeys, his path to success wasn’t easy.
 It involved a lot of late nights and early Saturday mornings.
 But the results -- as you can see above -- paid off.